evoredy/PCB_Stuff/README.md

 hardware for scientific testing so expect things (but not limited to risers, boards, front-ends, drone/flight related things, and of course car stuff.

+These are all my designs and if not provided, I've created and designed the footprints based on specification.
+There is much room for optimization as these are eingineering desing models optimized for testing, scale, and lead/lag time for delivery. :)

 I'll add all of my libraries and footprints as needed.
 I may make a seperate section for them.

 To run and/or compile, you will need